 Facebook has problems protecting your information.
-In a year full of concerning reports on how the social media platform polices — or fails to — users’ data, not only is it operating in an unflattering spotlight, but it’s also forcing some to consider their security.
+In a year full of concerning reports on how the social media platform polices — or fails to — users’ data, not only is it operating in an unflattering spotlight, but it’s also forcing some users to consider their security.
 To help those people, we’ve put together this guide to Facebook privacy settings.

 When Facebook users answered questions about their personalities in a seemingly harmless survey in 2014, they never imagined a political firm involved in the 2016 U.S. presidential election was behind it.
-Even though only 270,000 survey takers agreed to have their data mined for “academic purposes,” Cambridge Analytica gathered and stored data from 50 million users.
+Even though only 270,000 survey takers agreed to have their data mined for “academic purposes,” Cambridge Analytica gathered and stored information from 50 million users.